Dorcas-Amoo/ms4-project-arikefoods/README.md

    1. They were to try using all the links to test its functionality and usability.

    2. They all came back with different feedbacks as follows:
-     + "Whao Whao, beautiful, a job well done!"
+     + "The site is beautiful and easy to use, a job well done!"
      +

  + **Other Testings**